Good to Be Bad: 2008 Good to Be Bad world tour

 The Good to Be Bad tour resumed at Manaus, Brazil on 3 May 2008 and later went on to forty countries followed by South America, Europe, and Japan, respectively.
 During the summer of 2008, the band co-headlined in Sweden Rock Festival dated from 4–7 June.
-They also toured with Def Leppard (consisting of former Whitesnake's lead guitarist from 1987–88, Vivian Campbell) in the UK supported alongside Thunder and Black Stone Cherry, both respectively toured for each of the two leg sets, first at Glasgow SECC on 17 June, lasting for about a month until 17 July at Nottingham at Motorpoint Arena.
+They also toured with Def Leppard (consisting of former Whitesnake's lead guitarist from 1987 to 1988, Vivian Campbell) in the UK supported alongside Thunder and Black Stone Cherry, both respectively toured for each of the two leg sets, first at Glasgow SECC on 17 June, lasting for about a month until 17 July at Nottingham at Motorpoint Arena.
 Whitesnake also co-headlined with Alice Cooper from 18 November through the first day of December.
 Former Whitesnake band member Adrian Vandenberg was guested on two concerts, on 15 June at Arrow Rock Festival located at Nijmegen and at Tilburg (concluding the tour) on 20 December, both of which happened during the 2008 Good to Be Bad tour.
 The band then again took a six-month touring hiatus to recuperate for the upcoming 2009 Still...
 Good to Be Bad tour.